Australian GP: Vettel wins F1 season opener

 A fresh challenge was expected from Vettel and Ferrari this year after three seasons of Mercedes dominance.

-The Italian manufacturer looked to have adapted well to new rule changes over the course of pre-season testing that have made the cars faster than ever before.
+The Italian manufacturer looked to have adapted well to rule changes over the course of pre-season testing that have made the cars faster than ever before.

-Vettel never looked like giving up the lead once he had pinched it from Hamilton.

-He eventually went on to finish fully 9.9 seconds ahead of his closest rival.
+In truth, Vettel never looked like giving up the lead once he had pinched it from Hamilton.
+He eventually went on to finish fully 9.975 seconds ahead of his closest rival.

-Hamilton may have won two of the last three drivers championship titles yet said earlier this week that Ferrari was the favorite in 2017.
+While Hamilton may have won two of the last three drivers championship titles, he said earlier this week that Ferrari was the favorite in 2017.

 Many thought those comments were little more than mind games after Hamilton claimed pole Saturday.
 But he seemed concerned with his car's performance throughout Sunday's race.

-Even before being backed up and overtaken he was complaining over team radio of a lack of grip.
+Even before being overtaken and backed up he was complaining over team radio of a lack of grip.

 Later in the race, he reported "power dropping in and out."